Customs Import Declaration Datasets: Application--- Fraud Detection

 \subsection{Performance Comparison}

 Table~\ref{tab:precision} shows the performance trend of applying various fraud detection algorithms on synthetic and source data.
 The results are averaged over five runs.
-Given that customs administration inspect a limited quantity of goods, we considered two inspection rates -- 5\% and 10\%.
-In both datasets, precision on 5\% setting is higher than that of 10\%, and the performance of GBDT models such as CatBoost, XGBoost, and LightGBM is higher than the other models.
+Given that customs administration inspects a limited quantity of goods, we considered two inspection rates -- 5\% and 10\%.
+In both datasets, precision on the 5\% setting is higher than that of 10\%, and the performance of GBDT models such as CatBoost, XGBoost, and LightGBM tends to be higher than the other models.
 Interestingly, the performance gained by applying an advanced model is distinguishable in synthetic data with a low inspection rate setting.
 We conclude from these results that the synthetic data can be used as an open benchmark to develop advanced fraud detection algorithms.

+In addition, we compared representative features in the downstream fraud detection task performed on each dataset by using the XGBoost model~\cite{tianqi2016} as illustrated in Figure~\ref{fig:eda3}.
+The tendency of feature importance score is analogous in both datasets. \emph{Impoter ID, Item Price, Net Mass, Declarant ID}, and \emph{HS6 Code} were considered important with high scores.
+This indicates that the relationships among attributes that play an important role in the actual customs downstream task are well represented.